Kenny Omega: Various feuds and hiatuses (2023–2025)

+Championship reigns (2025–present)

+Omega during his second reign as the AEW World Champion in August 2026.

 At Revolution on March 9, 2025, Omega defeated Konosuke Takeshita to win the AEW International Championship for the first time.
 As a result, he became recognized as the first-ever AEW Grand Slam Champion for holding AEW's World, Tag Team, Trios, and International Championships.
 On April 6 at Dynasty, Omega successfully defended his title against "Speedball" Mike Bailey and Ricochet in a three-way match.
 On May 25 at Double or Nothing, Omega teamed with Swerve Strickland, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) to defeat the Death Riders (Jon Moxley, Claudio Castagnoli, Marina Shafir, and Wheeler Yuta) and The Young Bucks in an Anarchy in the Arena match.
 At Fyter Fest on June 4, Omega was confronted by Okada, leading Winner Takes All Championship Unification match at All In on July 12, where the winner would be crowned the inaugural AEW Unified Champion.
 On July 2 at Dynamite 300, Omega came to the aid of Ibushi from an attack by Okada and the Don Callis Family, reuniting the Golden Lovers.
 On July 12 at All In, Omega was defeated by Okada, ending his reign at 125 days.
 On August 24 at Forbidden Door, the Golden Lovers teamed with Darby Allin, Hiroshi Tanahashi, and Will Ospreay to defeat the Death Riders, The Young Bucks, and Gabe Kidd a lights out steel cage match.
+At Full Gear on November 22, Omega teamed with Jurassic Express ("Jungle" Jack Perry and Luchasaurus), losing to the Young Bucks and Josh Alexander; post-match, Alexander and the Don Callis Family (Rocky Romero, Mark Davis, El Clon and Hechicero) attacked Omega and Jurassic Express until the Young Bucks returned to aid them.
+Omega and The Young Bucks then embraced, reuniting the original trio of The Elite.

+On the February 4, 2026 episode of Dynamite, Omega faced Andrade El Idolo for the right to advance to a number one contender's match for a world title shot at Grand Slam Australia, but failed to win after Swerve Strickland unintentionally distracted the referee.
+This led to a match between the two on the February 18 episode of Dynamite, where Omega was defeated and attacked by Strickland after the match.
+Omega defeated Strickland in a rematch on the March 25 episode of Dynamite to become the new number one contender for the AEW World Championship.
+On April 12 at Dynasty, Omega failed to defeat MJF for the world title, but in a rematch at Dynamite: Beach Break on July 8, Omega defeated MJF in a Last Chance match to win his second AEW World Championship.
+During his 53-day second reign, Omega successfully defended his title at Redemption on July 26 against Kevin Knight, before losing it at All In on August 30 to Will Ospreay.